zancaa/WoundHealingMechanisms/README.md

-# Choosing between models and boundary descriptions in wound healing applications
+# Wound healing mechanisms

 This code is used to generate the simulations corresponding to Chapter 5 of my PhD thesis.
 This code uses Chaste, details provided below.
-Code in this repository is modified from https://github.com/jmosborne/TissueBoundaries (code developed by Domenic Germano, James Osborne and myself for a paper submitted to the Bulletin of Mathematical Biology).

 ## Chaste
 The code in this repository should run using the core version of Chaste, which can be found [here](https://chaste.cs.ox.ac.uk/trac/wiki), along with documentation on how to install and run simulations.
 Note that Chaste is only fully supported on Linux/Unix systems, Windows and Mac OS users are encouraged to use [Docker](https://github.com/Chaste/chaste-docker).